Intel Graphics Technology: Ivy Bridge

 Another possible three-monitor solution uses the Embedded DisplayPort on a mobile CPU (which does not use a chipset PLL at all) along with any two chipset outputs.

 Haswell

 ASRock Z87- and H87-based motherboards support three displays simultaneously.
 Asus H87-based motherboards are also advertised to support three independent monitors at once.

+Recent processor graphics

+The number of supported displays and the available display interfaces vary by processor.
+The following are processor limits; the connectors and combinations available on a computer depend on its implementation.
+Maximum resolutions also depend on the selected interface and display configuration.